 Aaron is a polyhistoric man of the web who knows rabble-rousers get shit done.
-Currently, Aaron is the Director of Editorial Technology for Penske Media Corporation, where he supports the editorial and business teams on over 20 brands including Rolling Stone, Variety, WIRED, The New Yorker, and The White House.
+He has led engineering teams responsible for some of the largest and most prominent WordPress sites in the world including Rolling Stone, Variety, WIRED, The New Yorker, and The White House.
 He is also a WordPress Core Committer that focuses on improving developer happiness and making the internet usable and enjoyable by everyone.
-He tweets at @aaronjorbin and posts his writing and art at aaron.jorb.in.
+He tweets at @aaronjorbin and writes regularly at aaron.jorb.in.

 After graduating, Aaron moved to Portland, OR where he worked with small businesses and non-profit organizations to improve their web presence and productivity.
 He’s learned that it should never be the technology that stands in the way, and works to create easy workflows that allow you to control your website’s destiny.

 While in DC, he cofounded the WordPress DC User Group and spoke throughout the country at WordCamps and other events.
 In early 2013, he created the initial guidelines and global program for all WordPress meetups.

-In July of 2012, Aaron Joined Privia Health as Senior Interactivity Engineer where he focused on building great user experiences.
-While there, Aaron lead front-end development, user experience design, & user interaction design.
+In July of 2012, Aaron Joined Privia Health as a Senior Interactivity Engineer where he focused on building great user experiences.
+While there, Aaron led front-end development, user experience design, & user interaction design.

 In late 2016, he joined Some Spider as Director of Engineering.
-Undergoing explosive growth, Aaron lead the launch of a new property and the redesign and relaunch of every other property
+Undergoing explosive growth, Aaron led the launch of a new property and the redesign and relaunch of every other property.

 Aaron joined Penske Media Corpoartion in May of 2018 as Director of Editorial Technology.
 In his four and half years, he led multiple teams responsible for the day to day development of brands such as Rolling Stone, Variety, and Art News.
 Aaron worked on scaling the engineering team through hiring, career growth, and multiple initiatives that led to an increase in diversity, equity, and high employee retention.

 As a means of relaxation and creative output, Aaron creates visual art that he shares here on this site.
-Aaron Jorbin’s Art is highly influenced by the art he views as a member of multiple local art musesums.
+Aaron Jorbin’s Art is highly influenced by the art he views as a member of art museums and through his travels.

 I’m available for speaking engagements both public and private.
 For the past few years I’ve spoken around the country on a large number of topics related to open source software and web development, most commonly related to WordPress.